 What do house spiders look like?

 House spiders are yellow-brown to gray with an off-white abdomen and dark chevron markings on their body and legs.
-House spiders have a body length of 1/8th to 3/8th of an inch in length; females are usually larger than the males.
-Females also have rounded abdomens whereas as males have elongated ones.
+House spiders have a body length of 1/8 to 3/8 of an inch in length; females are usually larger than the males.
+Females also have rounded abdomens whereas males have elongated ones.

 Where are house spiders found?

 House spiders frequently inhabit houses, garages, sheds, and barns as well as other outbuildings.
-Though they are not dangerous or venomous spiders, they are nuisance ones that are hard to eliminate because they build and abandon webs quickly while searching for prey.
+Though they are not dangerous as venomous spiders, they are nuisance spiders that are hard to eliminate because they build and abandon webs quickly while searching for prey.

 What do house spiders eat?